elaforge/karya/doc/derivation.md

 Pitch is passed to the null call, which for pitch tracks just sets the pitch signal to that pitch.

-### expression pipeline

-The syntax of a call expression is documented in [tracklang syntax](#tracklang-syntax), but the gist is that it looks like this:
-`t1 | t2 (v1 1) | g 'arg'`.  `t1` and `t2` are transform calls since they come
-before a pipe and `g` is a generator since it occurs at the end.  `v1` is a val call whose result is passed to `t2`.
-So really the pipe operator is effectively function application.
-The reason it isn't literally function application is for syntactical convenience, so generators and transformers can have their own namespaces, and so the calls themselves can have separate types at the haskell level.
-Gory details in 'Derive.Call'.
+### generators and transformers

-Furthermore, calls are divided into generator and transform calls.
+Non-val calls are divided into generator and transformer.
 Generator calls produce values of their appropriate type, while transform calls are applied to other calls.
 The call they are applied to is actually unevaluated at the time of application, so the transformer can modify the environment in which the transformee is evaluated, or evaluate it and transform its output, or even not evaluate it at all.
 For example, a echo transformer could evaluate its generator multiple times with shifted warps and merge the results, or it could evaluate the generator itself and directly modify the produced score events.
 The former is like a musical echo and will stretch with tempo changes and allow the notes to change their derivation based on the reduced dynamic, while the latter is like a physical echo and will produce notes at the given interval regardless of the tempo.

 All tracks except note tracks are analogous to transform calls even though they are implemented differently, since they evaluate a signal and put it in the dynamic environment of the tracks below them.

-Transform calls and generator calls live in their own namespaces, though they are bound to their names together (i.e. a 'Derive.Deriver.Monad.Call' is effectively a `(Maybe TransformCall, Maybe GeneratorCall)` pair.
+Transform and generator calls live in their own namespaces, though there are often related calls bound to the same name.
+E.g., the generator version emits a note with some attribute, and the transformer version adds that attribute to its transformed events.

-'Derive.Deriver.Monad.ValCall's don't have transformer and generator versions.
+### note transformers

+A note transformer is a note call that effectively takes other notes as arguments.
+This happens when a note track is the child of another note track.
+Thanks to [slicing and inversion](slicing-inverting.md.html), a call on the parent track can then extract the events below it, and do with them what it will.
+What many do, courtesy of 'Derive.Call.Sub.sub_events', is evaluate them as little derivers and then manipulate them as the call sees fit.
+The result is much like a transformer in that the call has opaque derivers to manipulate, but is more flexible since each sub-note becomes a separate deriver, and their original start and duration are available.
+This additional power is useful to implement ornaments that involve multiple notes, such as tuplets or arpeggios.
+It's also useful purely syntactically to apply a transformation to bunch of notes at once without having to bundle them into a block call.

+Note transformers are actually analogous to macros, since they receive their arguments in unevaluated form.
+So one could evaluate sub-events in its own idiosyncratic way, thus implementing a kind of sub-notation.

+It's worth noting that a note transformer is a generator, even if it seems somewhat transformer-like.
+Unlike generators and transformers, a note transformer is just a plain generator that happens to call sub_events.
+In fact, some generators may check for the existence of sub events and either generate or transform notes accordingly.

+### expression pipeline

+The syntax of a full call expression is documented in [tracklang syntax](#tracklang-syntax), but the gist is that it looks like this:
+`t1 | t2 (v1 1) | g 'arg'`.  `t1` and `t2` are transform calls since they come
+before a pipe and `g` is a generator since it occurs at the end.  `v1` is a val call whose result is passed to `t2`.
+So the pipe operator is effectively function application.
+The reason it isn't literally function application is for syntactical convenience, so generators and transformers can have their own namespaces, and so the calls themselves can have separate types at the haskell level.
+I actually tried it once and it was all kinds of inconvenient.

-Evaluation is implemented by 'Derive.Call.apply_toplevel'.
+Gory details in 'Derive.Call', and evaluation is implemented by 'Derive.Call.apply_toplevel'.

 ### call docs